dscvitc/dscvitchennai/Contributing.md

 ## Pushing changes or making changes

-For pushing your updates make a new branch in this format.
+For pushing your updates make a new branch in this format:

 ```
 git checkout -b "branch name"